-Our work as the country's leading children's charity is as vitally important today as when we started out in 1992.
+Our work as the county's leading children's charity is as vitally important today as when we started out in 1992.

 As a charity, we can only make a difference thanks to you - as the money you raise goes directly to support the sick and disabled children who need our help.

-So as you read about some of our recent fundraising successes we hope you're inspired to continue to support children.
+So as you read about some of our recent fundraising successes we hope you're inspired to continue to support our cause.

 Why not make a donation today to help change a child's life?